zizicharter/python-polygon-painter/Turtle.md

 screen.bgcolor(255, 192, 203) # Change the background colour to the colour with RGB values 255, 192 and 203
 ```

-> Excerise: Try setting the background colour to green
+> 💡 Exercise: Try setting the background colour to green

 There are many other functions you can call on the screen which you can read about [here](https://docs.python.org/3/library/turtle.html#methods-of-turtlescreen-screen-and-corresponding-functions).